Diversity, Equity, and Inclusion

 Our commitment to equity and inclusion is central to our program.

 Belmont Day School’s administration, faculty, staff, trustees, students of all ages, and families work collectively to create a supportive, encouraging atmosphere where equity prevails.
-Our diversity initiatives are overseen by a dedicated committee of the board of trustees, the Braiding Different Strands Committee, and our director of equity and inclusion.
+Our diversity initiatives are overseen by a dedicated committee of the board of trustees and our director of equity and inclusion.
 Results of these initiatives are incorporated throughout the Belmont Day School experience:

-- Braiding Different Strands has created a collection of library materials; organized book groups, workshops, and diversity training for faculty, parents, and students; hosted speakers on a variety of diversity-related topics; and created action teams that focus on admissions, student and adult affinity groups, and faculty recruitment and retention.
+- A collection of library materials enhances the academic program and social-emotional learning; book groups, workshops, and diversity trainings are hosted for faculty, parents, and students; speakers on a variety of diversity-related topics have presented at the school; and action teams focus on admissions, student and adult affinity groups, and faculty recruitment and retention.

 - Each year some of our students attend the AISNE Middle School Diversity Conference and the AISNE Middle School Students of Color Conference.
 In 2014, Belmont Day hosted the AISNE Middle School Students of Color Conference and in 2019 hosted the AISNE Middle School Students of Color Conference.